xdrip-js/Logger/README.md

 ## Troubleshooting

-If both unfiltered and filtered values are showing up as 0 in the Logger logfile, then you may be able to solve the problem by doing a ```g5-reset```.
+If both unfiltered and filtered values are showing up as 0 in the Logger logfile, then you may be able to solve the problem by doing a ```cgm-reset```.
 Note: This will reset the session and you will lose any transmitter stored calibrations so this technique is probably best used when unfiltered is 0 upon new sensor insertion.